 CCLC pastors, seminary students, and leaders at the two-day CCLC Bible Seminar in Kasumbalesa

-Seminary Dean, Pastor Lumbala welcomes students and guests to the theological disortation defense by the three seminary students
+Seminary Dean, Pastor Yumba Lumbala, welcomes students and guests to the theological dissertation defense by the three seminary students

 CCLC Seminary student, Yumba Musoya Wa Kasanza defending his essay on Justification by Faith Alone